Read This First

 Prompt 4: Provide three scenarios in which the cost of belief would be high, epistemically justifying disbelief.

-The anchors here are what Belief/Evidence Graphic is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep what Belief/Evidence Graphic is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
 The page matters inside what would make a belief worth holding, revising, or abandoning because those anchors determine how the topic is supposed to guide judgment.

 The answer should discipline the question without pretending that the live difficulty has disappeared.
 The recurring pressure is false certainty: treating a feeling of obviousness, a social consensus, or a useful assumption as if it had already earned the status of knowledge.